-According to an analysis conducted by two former census bureau officials median income for the average American is still around 6 percent lower (after adjusting for inflation) than when the recession began in early 2008.
+According to an analysis conducted by two former census bureau officials median income for the average American is still around 6 percent lower (after adjusting for inflation) than when the recession began.
 So if you feel poorer today than you did a few years ago you are not alone.

 The drop in income can be primarily attributed to a freeze in wages as employers cut labor costs following the global financial crisis and inflationary impacts which drove real wages lower.
 While median income has declined for most population groups the hardest hit were African-Americans, people who did not attend college, and younger households.
 Sadly this will further drive income inequality as income levels for more affluent groups has recovered faster

 But the good news is that incomes are rising.
 Thanks to an improving economy, mild inflation and growing consumer demand, employers are hiring at a faster rate – which is boosting wages as the labor supply pool shrinks.
-So while you may feel poorer now, chances are that with some hard work and luck you will be much better off in 2018!
+So while you may feel poorer now, chances are that with some hard work and luck you will be much better off in the next decade.